Disclosure: This post may contain affiliate links.

 - Place the peeled and diced sweet potatoes into a saucepan and bring to a boil; cook until the potatoes can easily be pierced with a fork, then drain the water.

 - Use a potato masher or a fork to mash the potatoes for 10 seconds or so.
-Then, add ghee and milk and use an electric hand mixer to mix the potatoes until they're smooth.
+Then, add ghee, garlic and milk and use an electric hand mixer to mix the potatoes until they're smooth.
 Do a taste test and add salt and pepper as needed.

 - Top with chopped chives and enjoy!